 As the number of Americans struggling with drug and alcohol dependency soars, it’s critical for people with addictions to find effective ways to break their dependence on substances.
 Cognitive behavioral therapy is one of the tools you can use to replace your substance use with healthy alternatives.

-Diamond House Detox offers cognitive behavioral therapy sessions to residents of our home-like detox center in Sacramento, California.
-We encourage you to learn more about our treatment options and how a stay at our luxury facility can help you find the freedom you’re looking for.
+Diamond House Detox offers cognitive behavioral therapy sessions to residents of our strong community detox center in Sacramento, California.
+We encourage you to learn more about our treatment options and how a stay at our luxury facility or visits to our outpatient center can help you find the freedom you’re looking for.

 Cognitive Behavioral Therapy (CBT) is a well-tested specialized type of psychotherapy shown to be effective for certain types of psychiatric illness – including substance abuse.
 According to the theory behind CBT, the behaviors, feelings, and thoughts of an individual are very closely linked.
 The ultimate goal of CBT is to control and change linked patterns of thinking, actions and feelings.